JiachenRen/Kelvin/README.md

 # Kelvin CAS
-Kelvin is a powerful computer algebra system built with Swift with elegant programming capabilities.
-It is similar to its close relative, **Java Algebra System**.
+Kelvin is a powerful computer algebra system built with _Swift 4_.
+It is similar to its close relative, _Java Algebra System_, only a gazilion times faster & cleaner.
 Find [more](https://github.com/JiachenRen/java-algebra-system) about JAS here.

 ## Command Line Application
 ### Setup